marq24/ha-senec-v3/README.md

 - Install [Home Assistant Community Store (HACS)](https://hacs.xyz/)
 - Add integration repository (search for "SENEC.Home" in "Explore & Download Repositories")
-- Use the 3-dots at the right of the list entry (not at the top bar!) to download/install the custom integration - the latest release version is automatically selected.
+- Use the 3-dots at the right of the list entry (not at the top bar!) to download/install the custom integration — the latest release version is automatically selected.
 Only select a different version if you have specific reasons.
-- After you presses download and the process has completed, you must __Restart Home Assistant__ to install all dependencies
+- After you press download and the process has completed, you must __Restart Home Assistant__ to install all dependencies
 - Setup the custom integration as described below (see _Step II: Adding or enabling the integration_)

 __If you only find__ the `Senec solar system sensor` integration (which will not work any longer!) - please add this repo as custom repository https://github.com/marq24/ha-senec-v3 to HACS